maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### File Structure

 To create a second Susy-based responsive web design specifically for small devices we are literally going to take all of the techniques we learned in [Chapter 7][], and repeat them for mobile.
-First let's understand where everything will belong by reviewing our current file structure:
+First let's understand where this second RWD implementation will belong by reviewing our current file structure:

 ![][file-structure]